Condition Assessment Through Laboratory Diagnostics

 Electrical engineers, managers and chemists working in operations, maintenance, engineering, or other service field in which knowledge of asset design, insulating liquid analysis or electrical testing methods and evaluation is required part of job responsibility.

-- Dissolved Gases in Oil
+- Module 1: Dissolved Gas in Oil

-- Metals in Oil
+- Module 5: Metals in Oil

 Join us for one of Doble’s interactive lab seminars held in various locations throughout the year.

-One Day Seminar: $445 USD per person
+- One Day Instructor Led Seminar: $495 USD per person

-The fee covers the seminar materials, break refreshments, lunch on the premises (Day 1) and a certificate of seminar completion.
-We prefer enrollment in advance.
 Accepted forms of payment: cash, check (payable in U.S. dollars to Doble Engineering Co.), Mastercard, Visa or American Express.

 If you have registered for a lab seminar and cannot attend, please notify Doble at least seven days in advance of the course to receive a refund.
 Cancellations received later than seven days before the course are not eligible for a refund.
 You may enroll a substitute at any time before the course begins.